heyrocker/content-style-guide/06-web-elements.html.md

 Titles are (you guessed it) in title case.

 Don’t use punctuation in a title unless the title is a question.

+Titles should be no more than 60 characters if possible, otherwise they will get truncated when the page is shown in search results.

 ## SEO